FarshidNooshi/IE-Final-Front/README.md

 # Internet Engineering Front Final Project

-This repository contains the files for my final project for the Internet Engineering course at Amirkabir University of Technology.
+This repository contains the files for my final front-end project for the Internet Engineering course at Amirkabir University of Technology.

 ## Contents
 - `index.html`: the main file for the project, containing the HTML structure and content